White Latin Americans: Colombia

 The first and largest wave of immigration from the Middle East began around 1880, and continued during the first two decades of the twentieth century.
 The immigrants were mainly Maronite Christians from Greater Syria (Syria and Lebanon) and Palestine, fleeing those then Ottoman territories.
 Syrians, Palestinians, and Lebanese have continued to settle in Colombia.
 Due to a lack of information, it is impossible to know the exact number of Lebanese and Syrians that immigrated to Colombia; but for 1880 to 1930, 5,000–10,000 is estimated.
 Syrians and Lebanese are perhaps the biggest immigrant group next to the Spanish since independence.
 Those who left their homeland in the Middle East to settle in Colombia left for different religious, economic, and political reasons.
 In 1945, Barranquilla, Cartagena, Cali, and Bogota are the cities with the largest numbers of Arabic-speakers in Colombia.
 The Arabs that went to Maicao were mostly Sunni Muslim, with some Druze and Shiites, as well as Orthodox and Maronite Christians.
 The mosque of Maicao is the second largest mosque in Latin America.
-Middle Easterns are generally called Turcos (Turkish).
+Middle Easterners are generally called Turcos (Turkish), a term derived from the fact that they arrived from the Ottoman Empire and held Turkish passports.

-In December 1941 the United States government estimated that there were 4,000 Germans living in Colombia.
+In December 1941, the United States government estimated that there were 4,000 Germans living in Colombia.
 There were some Nazi agitators in Colombia, such as Barranquilla businessman Emil Prufurt.
 Colombia invited Germans who were on the U.S. blacklist to leave.
-SCADTA, a Colombian-German air transport corporation, which was established by German expatriates in 1919, was the first commercial airline in the western hemisphere.
+SCADTA, a Colombian-German air transport corporation, which was established by German immigrants in 1919, was the first commercial airline in the western hemisphere.
 In recent years, the celebration of Colombian-German heritage has grown increasingly popular in Bogota, Cartagena, and Bucaramanga.
 There are many annual festivals that focus German cuisine, specially pastry arts and beer.
 Since 2009, there has been a considerable increase in collaborative research through advanced business and educational exchanges, such as those promoted by COLCIENCIAS and AIESEC.
 There are many Colombian-German companies focused on finance, science, education, technology and innovation, and engineering.